 Romantic sleep-outs on the reserve and decadent African spa treatments at the Wellness Centre are other enticing offerings that encourage complete relaxation and enjoyment of the evocative surrounding environment.
 Yet, even without doing anything at all, Kapama's air of natural calm will work its magic and renew your body and mind.

 Kapama's complimentary transfers are effortless for fly-in safari guests arriving on scheduled flights from Johannesburg or Cape Town.
 The region is serviced by Hoedspruit's Eastgate Airport, a mere 10-minute drive from the entrance to the reserve, and transferring to the lodge in open vehicles means game viewing right from arrival - so your safari starts even before check-in.
 All you need to do is sit back, relax and be enchanted by Africa.

 Renowned wildlife photographer Heinrich van den Berg has completed the shooting of Kapama’s first official video to showcase the reserve.
 Simply called Kapama Private Game Reserve, the short five-minute clip gives an overview of Kapama’s various attractions and offerings.
 Commentary on the video is by well-known South African voiceover artist, Malcolm Gooding.

 Novice photographers who have never picked up a camera before and experienced photographers who would like to improve their skills.

-The emphasis of the weekend is on learning both the technical and artistic sides of photography in a relaxing natural environment.
+The emphasis of the workshop is on learning both the technical and artistic sides of photography in a relaxing natural environment.
 All appropriate genres of photography will be taught and discussed during two theory sessions and 6 game drives.